germaniuss/liboauth/README.md

 base64 and str should be merged as well as OAuth and utils.

+Standarization of used libraries and compliance with C99

 ### Contributing

 Any contribution is welcome and should be done through a pull request.